CurtisNewbie/event-pump/README.md

 - MySQL
 - RabbitMQ
 - ZooKeeper (if HA mode is enabled)
+- Consul (if event-pump is used for [github.com/curtisnewbie/moon-monorepo](https://github.com/curtisnewbie/moon-monorepo))

 MySQL must enable binlog replication (it's enabled by default on MySQL 8.x).